Hot work: Hot work permit

-Example Hot Work Permit provided by the North Carolina Departmnet of Labor follwing the OSHA standard.

 The hot work permitting process is a safety procedure required by regulatory statutes that establishes a formal authorization before any hot work activities begin.
 This process serves as both a safeguard and a written declaration from the hot work operator, confirming that all necessary safety practices have been followed.
 It also acts as a reminder to ensure no critical steps are overlooked before starting the work.

+There are several key steps included in the permit process.
+First, a proper risk assessment is to be completed within the workspace where hot work will take place to evaluate fire or explosion hazards.
+Next, the operator ensures other safety measures are in place such as a appropriate fire extinguisher or suppression system, adequate ventilation and the removal of combustible material.
+Personnel assigned to serve as fire watch while and after work is completed, who has gone through the proper level of training.

 When referring to widely recognized regulatory guidance such as National Fire Protection Agency (NFPA) 51B: Standard for Fire Prevention During Welding, Cutting, and Other Hot Work and the International Fire Code (IFC) Chapter 35: Welding and Other Hot Work, this permitting process is required to be completed before any hot work can begin.

 Steps in the hot work permitting process: